What happens to a tooth when it gets a cavity? And why?

 Every person has a variety of naturally occurring microorganisms that inhabit their mouth.
 If left unchecked by regular intervals of dental hygiene certain types of bacteria can proliferate and initiate tooth decay and gum inflammation.
 These bacterial can quickly metabolize simple sugars that remain in the mouth following the consumption of sweetened beverages and food.
 Optimum temperature and an abundant food supply contribute to a perfect environment that can induce an exponential increase in bacterial populations.

-As the bacteria consume sugar they produce acidic exudates that drops pH and degrades the enamel (hard outer layer of teeth).
+As the bacteria consume sugar they produce acidic exudates that drop pH and degrades the enamel (hard outer layer of teeth).
 Salivary glands in the mouth continually secrete pH neutral saliva.
 This mitigates negative effects of the bacteria.
 However over time, if undisturbed, the bacteria form a thick white film on the tooth, which is called plaque.
 Bacterial colonies live in plaque and slowly demineralize and break down tooth enamel.
 This demineralization of enamel is the first sign of tooth decay.
 It becomes first noticeable as small white spots in the affected areas.
-Some bacteria thrive in oxygen poor deeper layers of the tooth (dentin) or in pockets between tooth and gum and produce hydrogen sulfide which smells like rotten eggs.
+Some bacteria thrive in oxygen-poor deeper layers of the tooth (dentin) or in pockets between tooth and gum and produce an unpleasant odor.

 To prevent the progress of decay deeper into the tooth, affected tooth material must be removed and the tooth will need to be filled.
 It is essential to prevent the further progress of decay into the nerve canal area as this can lead to more serious problems such as infection or abscess.

 Sometimes a filling may also be needed to replace or repair an old worn down existing filling or simply to fix a chipped tooth.